-The Addams Family: Not particularly successful in its original run, but a hit in syndication.
+The Addams Family was not very successful in its original run, but a hit in syndication.

 In universe, the high-warp engine designed by Henry Archer with Cochrane was thought to be a crackpot dream by many.
 Expanded Universe books reveal that initially, Starfleet, was ready to go with the ion-warpdrive.
 In the Trekverse, the dilithium chamber warp drive has been the standard going into the 24th century.